 So they simply took over both stalls and screen for their purposes; they sat in the choir stalls and made speeches to each other across the aisle of the Chapel.

 This configuration may have in fact encouraged the development of the two-party system, of government versus opposition, in British political life.
-If the Commons had continued to sit in the octagonal Chapel House, the political history of Britain might have been very different.
+If the Commons had continued to sit in the octagonal Chapter House, where the Commons formerly sat nearby at Westminster Abbey, the political history of Britain might have been very different.